 It’s as easy as that!

-To make things more amazing, this stuff will last for years on the shelf, so stocking up on these wouldn’t be a problem.
+To make things more amazing, this stuff has quite a long shelf life, so stocking up on these wouldn’t be a problem.

 3. Pedialyte Juice Boxes

 Trying to find a way to rehydrate your children the EASY way?